zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Some algae use an aureochrome instead of a phototropin as blue light sensor.
 Aureochromes contain a sensory LOV domain as well, but the effector is a DNA-binding domain (bZIP domain).
 Consequently, aureochromes most likely act as light-controlled transcription factors, which is of high interest for biotechnology.

 The arrangement of sensor and effector is inverted in comparison to phototropin.
 We investigate, how a signal can be transfered to the bZIP domain in this inverted arrangement and how thereby the DNA binding is modified (see Biochemistry 2013, Biochemistry 2015, Nucleic Acids Research 2017).
+In addition, the signal progression from LOV to bZIP is investigated in living cells, to understand the signal progression in a native environment (see JBC 2020, Front.
+Phys.
+2023).

 Domain structure of LOV photoreceptors